A Modular Graph-Native Query Optimization Framework: Preliminaries

-A pattern graph is defined as $G_P = (V_P, E_P)$, which is always a small \textit{connected} graph.
-Each vertex and edge in $G_P$ is associated with specific type constraints, which consists of a set of types in graph schema.
-We support three kinds of type constraints, \btype, \utype, and \unionall, following the notions in \cite{Angles_2023}: \begin{itemize} \item \btype~ contains a single type that matches one class of vertices or edges in the data graph, such as $v_3$ of \code{Place} shown in \reffig{example}(b). \item \utype~ is composed of several types, expressed with a notation `|', to match the data vertices or data edges that belong to any of the types in the set.
-For example, from \reffig{example}(c), $v_2$'s type constraint can be defined as \code{Person|Product}, indicating that the matched vertices can either has a type of \code{Person} or a \code{Product}. \item \unionall~ includes all types within the graph schema, indicating that any vertex or edge in the data graph meets the type constraint.
-For example, the type constraints of all vertices and edges except $v_3$ in \reffig{example}(b) are of \unionall. \end{itemize} We use $\type(v, G_P)$ and $\type(e, G_P)$ to denote the type constraints of vertex $v$ and edge $e$ in pattern graph $G_P$ respectively.
-For clarity, if the pattern graph consists solely of vertices and edges that have \btypes, it is considered as a \bpattern.
-Otherwise, it is a \upattern.
+A pattern $P = (V_P, E_P)$ is a small \textit{connected} graph.
+Note that if $P$ is not connected, matching the pattern is equivalent to taking the Cartesian product of the matches for its connected components, which is naturally the problem of \cgps~ in the following.
+Each vertex and edge in the pattern graph is associated with a set of types as a type constraint, denoted as $\type_P(v)$ and $\type_P(e)$, respectively. {Three categories of type constraints are supported: } (1) \btype~contains a single type that matches a particular vertex (or edge) {type} in the data graph.
+(2) \utype~encompasses multiple types, allowing for a match with data vertices (or edges) of any type in this set. {For instance, \utype \code{\{Post,Comment\}} signifies that the matched vertices can be either of type \code{Post} or \code{Comment} in data graph}.
+(3) \unionall, considered as a special \utype, indicates that any vertex or edge in data graph satisfies the constraint.
 Predicates can be specified to vertices and edges in the pattern graph as well, while we mostly focus on the type constraints in this paper.